Carl F. H. Henry: Writing and editing career

 Henry's magnum opus was a six-volume work entitled God, Revelation, and Authority, completed in 1983.
 He concluded "that if we humans say anything authentic about God, we can do so only on the basis of divine self-revelation; all other God-talk is conjectural."
 In his magnum opus he presented a version of Christian apologetics called presuppositional apologetics.
 Henry regarded all truth as propositional, and Christian doctrine as "the theorems derived from the axioms of revelation."

-His autobiography, Confessions of a Theologian, was published in 1986.
+Influence on neo-evangelicalism

+Henry was one of the most influential figures in the development of Neo-Evangelicalism, which emerged in the 1940s and 1950s as a response to the fundamentalist-modernist controversies of the early 20th century.
+Henry sought to create a new movement that would combine orthodox Christian theology with broader cultural engagement rather than just within Christianity.
+David F. Wells says Henry's belief in the authority of scripture and the importance of God as the foundation of Christianity helped to recover a more biblically grounded theology in contrast to the theological liberalism of the early 20th century.
+Henry's influence would likely not have had as far of a reach if not for his founding of the evangelical magazine Christianity Today and his work in establishing Fuller Theological Seminary and Trinity Evangelical Divinity School.
+Neo-evangelism in years after Henry's influence has started to become more about conservatism and culture wars, however the legacy of Henry has inspired some neo-evangelists in recent years to promote a shift in emphasis to social justice and a broader assessment of cultural and political issues beyond the concerns of only conservatism.

+Death

 Henry died in 2003 at the age of 90.